JohnUiterwyk/GeneticVision/README.md

 Option argument type: _integer_
 Default: 1

+### Output Path
+This output path is where the run.log, gen files, and result images are written.

+Command line usage: `--outputPath output/`
+Config file usage: `"outputPath":"output/"`
+Option argument type: _string path to output directory_
+Default: `output/`

+### Save Result Images
+If this option is enabled, every X generations, an image will be written to disk for each image pair in the training set.
+The frequency of image writing is determined by the logFrequency option.
+The file pattern will be `filenamekey-gen-1.png`.
+Image files will be written to the `images/` directory in the output directory.

+Command line usage: `--saveResultImages`
+Config file usage: `"saveResultImages": true`
+Option argument type: _true | false_
+Default: false

+### Load Population File
+Load a population from a *.gen file.
+The value for this option should be the path to the gen file.
+Loading a population file will overide most population specific settings.

+Command line usage: `--population path/to/file.gen`
+Config file usage: `"population": "path/to/file.gen"` Option argument type: _string_

 ### Load Configuration File
 Load settings from a JSON formatted configuration file.
 Please note that **all paths within a config file are relative to the config file** unless the rootPath option is set.

 Command line usage: `--config path/to/config`
 Option argument type: _string_